RitaHC/Game/readme.md

 # SHOOTING GAME

-# What is the Game about
+# User Story

-There will be multiple moving objects flying around the screen, the player can shoot them and build-up their score.
+There will be multiple moving objects flying around the screen, the player can shoot them with the help of cursor clicks and build-up their score.

 # Technology Employes